Offering Autonomy, Flexibility and Support

 How flexible is your program?
 We understand that managing an internship can be stressful, especially when you have other significant commitments.
 We also realize that after years as a student, many individuals prefer some modicum of autonomy as interns.
 For this reason, we’ve developed an internship that offers flexibility, autonomy and support.
 Although some major decisions must be approved by our staff, you choose your office location, schedule, fee scale, supervisor and modality.
 As long as you meet our standard clinical and administrative requirements, you can also choose how actively you wish to participate in our program.
 The choice is yours.

 What kind of training do you offer?
 We provide monthly three-hour training workshops focusing on contemporary approaches to the therapeutic process, trends in trauma, neurobiology and attachment, psychotherapy with couples and marginalized persons as well as other clinical and practice support topics of interest to our community.
-An annual workshop on the licensure preparation process will also be offered in 2017.
+An annual workshop on the licensure preparation process will also be offered in 2020.
 Facilitated by a variety of senior or master clinicians, our trainings are intended both for clinical enrichment and skills development.
 In addition to training, we offer 1:1 coaching on clinical program development for interns wishing to sponsor groups, workshops or peer trainings.
 We also offer an extensive library of clinical articles, access to a referral directory, plus a variety of clinical tools, such as assessments and forms, to all our interns.
-In 2017/2018, our second Sunday training days also include a marketing support group and clinical study group on the work of author and master clinician, Nancy McWilliams.
+In 2020, our second Sunday training days also include a marketing support group.

 What kind of community does your program offer?
-You will begin your orientation and supervision process as an intern with a cohort of up to 8 other interns.
-If you want to become more involved, you can join one of the process or study groups we offer, participate in our monthly clinical training workshops or attend the community events hosted by Grateful Heart and our interns four times per year.
+You will begin your orientation and supervision process as an Associate with a cohort of up to seven other Associates.
+If you want to become more involved, you can join one of the process or study groups we offer, participate in our monthly clinical training workshops or attend the community events hosted by Grateful Heart and our Associates four times per year.
 As a member of our network, you can find other clinicians with similar interests, engage in collaborative learning, secure vacation coverage for your practice, exchange information about resources or find an office or suite-mate or study partner.
 The options are plentiful, depending on your needs.

 “I think Grateful Heart is unique in that it really supports interns in developing in a way that they choose.
 There are lots of opportunities for autonomy, growth and support, but minimal blanket requirements.”